 Why Does Asparagus Cause Gas?

-There are three main reasons why asparagus causes gas – you could be affected by just one of them, or, a combination.
+There are three main reasons why asparagus causes bloating and gas – you could be affected by just one of them, or, a combination.
 They are…

 It Has FODMAPs